coderabbitai/ai-pr-reviewer/README.md

 - `GITHUB_TOKEN`: This should already be available to the GitHub Action environment.
 This is used to add comments to the pull request.
-- `OPENAI_API_KEY`: use this to authenticate with OpenAI API.
-You can get one [here](https://platform.openai.com/account/api-keys).
-Please add this key to your GitHub Action secrets.
-- `OPENAI_API_ORG`: (optional) use this to use the specified organization with OpenAI API if you have multiple.
-Please add this key to your GitHub Action secrets.

 ### Models: `gpt-4` and `gpt-3.5-turbo`